 6 General technical characteristics

-Table 3 summarizes technical characteristics applicable to operation of RLANs in certain frequency bands and in certain geographic areas, in accordance with Resolution 229 (WRC-03).
+Table 3 summarizes technical characteristics applicable to operation of RLANs in certain frequency bands and in certain geographic areas.
+Operation in the 5 150-5 250 MHz, 5 250-5 350 MHz and 5 470-5 725 MHz frequency bands are in accordance with Resolution 229 (Rev.WRC-12).

 TABLE 3

-General technical requirements applicable in certain administrations and/or regions in the 2.4 and 5 GHz bands
+General technical requirements applicable in certain administrations and/or regions